Blue Man Group (Universal Orlando): Summary

 Blue Man Group was housed in Soundstage 18 at Universal Orlando's production facilities and featured various bits and routines made famous by the group, along with a setlist from their discography, including a remix finale of "Last Train To Trancentral".
 In 2012, the Blue Man Group show was revamped as part of Universal Orlando's "Year to Be Here" campaign, featuring new bits and a new finale set to their Booty Shaker song, with classic comedy from their previous show.
 Each show lasted approximately 1 hour and 45 minutes.

-Closure
+Closure and return to Orlando

 On February 1, 2021, it was announced that the Blue Man Group would be ending their residency at Universal Orlando, due to the impact of the coronavirus pandemic affecting its operations.
 After shutting down along with the rest of the resort on the night of March 15, 2020 due to the pandemic, the residency remained closed even after the resort reopened in June 2020.
 The show had not been operating for nearly a year at the time of the announcement.
-For the 2021 and 2022 holiday seasons, Soundstage 18 housed the Grinchmas Who-liday Spectacular stage show.
+Beginning with the 2021 holiday season, Soundstage 18 now houses the seasonal musical stage show, The Grinchmas Who-liday Spectacular.

+On June 27, 2024, the Blue Man Group announced their return to Orlando with a new residency at the Icon Park, about two miles South from Universal Orlando, at International Drive.
+Initially expected for late 2024, the Blue Man Group's new residency at Icon Park was originally set to open on April 3, 2025, but has been postponed due to construction delays.